 This scholarship, named for longtime Holyoke residents Patrick and Johanna Sullivan, gives preference to students of Hispanic descent.

 Cynthia A. Sutter '90 endowed this scholarship to recognize the many outstanding professors she had when she attended HCC.
 This scholarship is intended for students enrolled in the New Directions program.

 Very pleased with the nursing care given to his family members at the Willimansett Nursing Home, Michael Szczur established this scholarship for a new or continuing student, with preference given to someone who is a resident of Chicopee.

-Upon his retirement as president of American Pad and Paper Company (AMPAD), Donald Taber donated works of art to the HCC Foundation and endowed scholarship opportunities for students enrolled in the Visual Arts (including Graphics & Photography options).
+Upon his retirement as president of American Pad and Paper Company (AMPAD), Donald Taber donated works of art to the HCC Foundation and endowed scholarship opportunities for students enrolled in the visual arts including graphics & photography.

-William Taupier served as Holyoke's mayor from 1968-1975.
-He went on to lead the city of Lowell.
-William Taupier was a tireless supporter of the city and its residents and has asked that this scholarship be awarded to graduates of Holyoke High School or Holyoke Catholic High School in honor of his brother.
+William Taupier served as Holyoke's mayor from 1968-1975 and went on to lead the city of Lowell.
+Mr. Taupier was a tireless supporter of the city and its residents and has asked that this scholarship be awarded to graduates of Holyoke High School or Holyoke Catholic High School in honor of his brother John.

 The Unity Club tirelessly raised funds for this scholarship in memory of beloved Unity Club member Ralph Johnson '05.
 This scholarship is designated for students with disabilities who have demonstrated a commitment to community service.

-This scholarship is made possible by longtime college supporters Gary and Peg '58 Wendlandt.
+This scholarship is made possible by longtime college supporters Gary and Peg '58 and Gary Wendlandt.
 This scholarship is intended for a student with significant financial need.